ruudel/ruudel.github.io/README.md

 - UI/UX

 ## Usage
-Note:Sometimes it doesn't want to load up on the first try, to fix it refresh the page Use live-server from index.html or
+Note: If the charts do not load fully initially then you can refresh and it should fix itself.

 [Link to page](https://ruudel.github.io)
+Alternatively - you can also run index.html locally.

-you can only Login with your kood account
+You can only Login with your kood/jõhvi account

+1. Log in
+2. See your info
+3. See the charts
+4. See the projects panel, it is scrollable
+5. See the exercises panel, it is scrollable
+6. Log out
+7. Give a positive audit :)